sorich87/the-loops/readme.txt

 == Description ==

-The Loops plugin offers you great flexibility for displaying your site content.
+The Loops plugin offers you great flexibility for displaying your site content and users list.
 It provides a graphical user interface in your WordPress site admin that allows you to query the database for content without having to write any PHP code or SQL queries.

 With this plugin, you can display the queried content in a page or post (using shortcodes) or a widget.